opinionlab/Holacracy-Constitution/Holacracy-Constitution.md

 However, if the Process Breakdown is not resolved within a reasonable timeframe, then the Facilitator of any Super-Circle that ultimately contains the offending Circle may declare a Process Breakdown within the offending Circle’s Super-Circle as well.

+#### 3.6 Alternative Governance Using Core Protocols

+A Circle may adopt a Policy to operate and govern using a version of **_"The Core Protocols"_** approved by the ratifiers of this Constitution.
+This supersedes the Governance process in 3.3.3, 3.3.4, 3.3.5, 3.3.6, and 3.3.7
+is replaced with the Meet protocol.

 ## Article IV: Operational Process

 ### 4.1 Duties of Circle Members